Modern Wallpaper in South Africa

 Removing our wallpaper mostly depends on which type of wallpaper you choose.
 In almost all the cases: the quicker it is to put up, the easier it is to remove!
 Most modern wallpapers come off pretty easily but it also depends on the wall quality underneath and how long the wallpaper has been there.

-– Our Standard Wallpaper comes off using wet removal (i.e. soaking, stripping and possible scrubbing).
+1.)
+Our Standard Wallpaper comes off using wet removal (i.e. some soaking, then stripping and possible quick scrubbing).

-– Soak & Stick Wallpaper is strippable, it is a much easier peel, soak and scrape.
+2.)
+Soak & Stick Wallpaper is strippable – it is a easier peel, soak and scrape off the wall than standard wallpaper.

 SureStrip is a special type of Soak & Stick Wallpaper and is Ultra Removable, it comes off in complete sheets and leaves no residue whatsoever (they claim it can take less than a hour to remove a whole room!).